How to Handle IRS CP2000 Notices (Underreporter Inquiry)

 3. Prevent future underreporting and resulting penalties.

-- After about 8 weeks, call the IRS or analyze your transcripts to confirm that the IRS resolved your issue.
+- After about eight weeks, call the IRS or analyze your transcripts to confirm that the IRS resolved your issue.

 - To avoid penalties on more recent returns, analyze your information statements to determine whether you made the same error in other years.
 If necessary, you can file an amended return on these years to avoid the additional 20% accuracy penalty.

 For future returns, gather all your information before filing.
 You can request your information statements from the IRS (called wage and income transcripts).
-But beware, wage and income transcripts don’t contain all your W-2s and 1099s until late May.
+But beware, wage and income transcripts don’t contain all your Forms W-2 and 1099 until late May.

 Your H&R Block tax professional can help you investigate the cause of your CP2000 notice and communicate with the IRS.
-Learn more about H&R Block’s Tax Audit & Tax Notice Services.
+Learn more about H&R Block’s Tax Audit & Tax Notice Services or make an appointment for a free consultation.

 Gather these six items for your appointment